m00racle/weather-app-testing/README.md

 ## Entry 15: Creating Geocoding AddressComponent.java class
 Go to **com.mooracle.service.dto.geocoding.AddressComponent** to make design view on how an address should be written [more on @JsonProperty annotation](https://github.com/FasterXML/jackson-annotations/wiki/Jackson-Annotations)

+## Entry 16: Creating Geocoding Location.java class
+Go to **com.mooracle.service.dto.geocoding.Location** the link to @JsonProperty is the same as Entry 15